 Ready to withdraw from your Lifetime ISA (LISA) for your first home purchase?
 Congratulations!
 There are just a few simple steps you’ll need to go through first that we can help you with.
 We’ve broken these down below, so you know what to expect when the time is right.

-Step 1 – Get in touch with us 📲
+Step 1 – Enter your details 📲

 We’d recommend getting in touch about one month before you need to use the funds towards your purchase, as the exact withdrawal timings can vary, depending on a few factors covered below.
 If you’ve applied for a mortgage with us, we can take care of steps 2-4 for you.
 Haven’t got your mortgage offer yet?
 We can help find the right mortgage for you from over 90 lenders and get your application underway.